egrebenyuk/ds_practice/resources/online_ds.md

-## Online resources and articles about data science
+## Online resources and articles about Data Science

 ---